PM speaks after meeting Victoria Premier

-Prime Minister Jacinda Ardern is meeting with Victoria's Premier Daniel Andrews in Australia today before speaking to media on the first full day of her trip.
+Prime Minister Jacinda Ardern is set to speak to media soon after meeting with Victoria's Premier Daniel Andrews in Australia today.

+Making a few brief comments ahead of the meeting, Ardern said she would talk to Andrews about challenges around mental health, infrastructure, and climate change.

+She referrenced New Zealand and Australia's "shared values", saying she hoped to continue being in close contact with Andrews, as she was when responding to Covid-19 in 2020 and 2021.

-Ardern is in Melbourne and will have a lot to talk and commiserate with Andrews about – the two have both experienced the ups and downs in popularity due to their handling of the Covid-19 epidemic.
+Both Ardern and Andrews have experienced the ups and downs in popularity due to their handling of Covid-19.

 In 2020, Andrews was dubbed "Australia's Jacinda Ardern" after using lockdowns and restrictions to keep Covid-19 at bay – but surging case numbers and different variants ended up putting Victorians into one of the longest series of lockdowns in the world – a total of nine months between March 2020 and October 2021.

-The two were in regular contact through the pandemic, especially during the ill-fated transtasman bubble, and both are now focused on re-opening and trying to attract back tourists and workers.
+The two were in regular contact through the pandemic, especially during the ill-fated trans Tasman bubble, and both are now focused on re-opening and trying to attract back tourists and workers.

 Andrews, who also leads the Victoria branch of the Australian Labor Party, is up for re-election as premier later this year and was first elected in 2014 – he is tipped to easily win re-election based on the polls.